solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 ### Load testing in CI/CD pipeline

 CI/CD is adopted in many projects and you probably have some automated tests already.
-What if you want to test for performance and detect possible performance regression?
+What if you want to test performance and detect possible performance regressions?
-You have at least two options presented below to do this.
+You have at least two options to do this.

 #### Running Locust with a simple shell command